Albly/UnsupSeg/README.md

 # Self-Supervised Contrastive Learning for Unsupervised Phoneme Segmentation.
-ML course project.
+ML course project, Skoltech.
 ## General Description
 This repository is an unofficial `Python` replication and implementation of the paper ["Self-Supervised Con-trastive Learning for Unsupervised Phoneme Seg-mentation’(Kreuk et al., 2020)](https://arxiv.org/abs/2007.13465).